BillyZac/ms-graph-api-demo/README.md

 # A brief demo of MS Graph Api

-Gets a token from Azure AD v2.0 and then (attempts) to do stuff to MS Graph API v1.
+Show how to do some neat stuff with the Microsoft Graph API.

 ## Usage
 Create an [app](https://apps.dev.microsoft.com).